semrush/intergalactic/website/docs/components/color-picker/color-picker-a11y.md

 @## What component has

 - A user can navigate inside the color palettes with the keyboard `arrows`.
-The color transition occurs sequentially—from top to bottom and from left to right.
+The color transition occurs sequentially – from top to bottom and from left to right.
 If a component has two palettes, when tabbed, the focus of the last element of the main palette skips to the first element of the additional palette.
 - When the dropdown is closed, the focus returns to the trigger.

 ### Keyboard support